 Tennessee finished its second season under Jones with a 7-6 record that included a 45-28 win over Iowa in the TaxSlayer Bowl in Jacksonville which marked the first January bowl game for UT since the 2007 season.
 The Vols opened the 2014 season by playing 21 true freshmen in a 38-7 win over Utah State, the most true freshmen to play in a season opener in UT history.
 Overall, Tennessee led the nation overall this season with 23 true freshman playing in 2014, with 12 true freshmen starting games for the Vols during the season.

 Jones and his staff have been relentless on the recruiting trail since arriving in Knoxville.
-In February 2014, Tennessee signed a consensus top 10 recruiting class that was ranked as high as top five by most media outlets.
+Under Jones' leadership, Tennessee has signed consensus top five recruiting classes in each of the last two years, marking the first time in school history the Vols achieved such lofty status.
 Jones has prioritized the state of Tennessee in his recruiting efforts, and the 2014 class featured the overwhelming majority of the top talent in the state of Tennessee signing with the Vols, including Freshman All-American and All-SEC performer Derek Barnett, a multitude of Freshman All-SEC players (Barnett, Todd Kelly, Jr., Jashon Robertson), and team's leading rusher in 2014, Jalen Hurd.
 The 2015 recruiting class already features 10 early enrollees and a prospective class that should rank in the Top 10 again this year.

-A staple of Jones's programs has been success in the classroom, and the UT program has also made great strides academically during his tenure.
-The program has posted the highest team GPAs in program history during their tenure, including a 2.77 GPA in the Fall 2014 semester that represented the highest in-season GPA in team history, with 46 football student-athletes posting a GPA of 3.0 or higher.
-The team also posted an all-time high GPA for a Spring semester of 2.80 during Jones' first semester on Rocky Top (Spring 2013).
+A staple of Jones' programs has been success in the classroom, and the UT program has also made great strides academically during his tenure.
+The program has posted the highest team GPAs in program history during their tenure, including a record 2.85 in Spring in 2015 and previous record mark of 2.77 GPA in the Fall of 2014.

 The program has also increased its cumulative GPA in each of the last six semesters.
 Additionally, the Tennessee program also posted the best APR scores in program history in each of his first two semesters as head coach, including a perfect 1000 score in Spring 2013 and no eligibility points lost in either semester.